ctlevi/smarthome/README.md

 npm run start // Starts the script in a forever process
 ```

+## AWS Resources
+To create:
+Make sure to replace the parameters with what you care about.
+Descriptions can be found at the top of cloudformation-template.json
+`aws cloudformation create-stack --stack-name smarthome --template-body file://cloudformation-template.json -parameters ParameterKey=WebsiteDomain,ParameterValue=tatesmarthome.com`

+To update:
+`aws cloudformation update-stack --stack-name smarthome --template-body file://cloudformation-template.json --parameters ParameterKey=WebsiteDomain,ParameterValue=tatesmarthome.com`

+The AWS Resources give you:
+* A public S3 bucket that you can find the url of the bucket in the output of the Cloudformation stack creation, called WebsiteURL.
+You can manually update the CNAME record with your domain provider so that your domain you gave during creation will point to this bucket with the website.
+* A DynamoDB table called "switches" with some configuration data for the radio switches you want to control.
+You can use config/switches.json to set up the radio signal codes and names of the switches.
+Running `node scripts/update-switches.js` will update the table based on the config.

 # Project structure
 The project is a single page webapp with a single AWS Lambda GraphQL endpoint.
 This endpoint talks to a RaspberryPi over
 AWS IoT's device gateway.
 This provides secure access to the RaspberryPi, and you can leave it inside your home network